Burla-Cloud/documentation_website/docs/Getting-Started.md

 1. [Install the gcloud CLI.](https://cloud.google.com/sdk/docs/install)
 2. Authorize your machine: `gcloud application-default login`

-#### Once setup on GCP, install Burla.
+#### Once setup on GCP, deploy Burla.

-To install the Burla webservice and associated infastructure in your google cloud project run:
+To deploy the Burla webservice and associated infastructure in your google cloud project run:

 1. `pip install burla`
 2. `burla login`
-3. `burla install gcp`
+3. `burla deploy gcp`

 This will create the following resources in your google cloud project: